profdc9/GuitarPico/README.md

 24. Octave (rectification and amplification of the signal with extreme distortion)
 25. Sinusoidal Oscillator (built in test signal source)

 The effects may be cascaded, to up to 16 in a sequence.
 The settings of a particular sequence of effects may be saved in flash memory.
+Because the effects are processed one sample at a time in real-time, the lag due to the processing is only 50 microseconds.

 There is a stomp pedal which may be used to one of four saved settings, based on which of the four buttons is stomped on.
 It does not require power to operate.